boi-doingthings/self-hosted-stack/README.md

 * excalidraw : A whiteboard with hand-written feel.
 * pwpush : Generate and share passwords.
 * string-is : String manipulation functionalites.
+* Heimdall : A front-page to access all those apps easily.

 ## Installation Guide: